University of Mobile Introduction and Overview

 The Master of Music (M.M.) in Piano Performance has been designed to combine knowledge from piano literature with advanced piano pedagogy.
 The ASOTA piano festival provides an opportunity for students to hear and work with world-renowned performing artists.

 The Doctor of Musical Arts (D.M.A.) in Vocal Performance provides opportunities for students to develop their performance abilities while expanding their knowledge of music literature and vocal technique.
+The degree may be completed through in person, hybrid, or online delivery formats, providing flexibility for a variety of professional and educational needs.

 Cognates and Concentrations

 The following cognates are offered within the M.M.
 (6 credit hours) and D.M.A.
-(12 credit hours) in Voice degree programs
+(12 credit hours) in Voice Performance degree programs

-• Pedagogy (please note that the D.M.A. cognate requires an additional elective outside of vocal pedagogy)
+- Pedagogy (please note that the D.M.A. cognate requires an additional elective outside of vocal pedagogy)

-• Theatre
+- Theatre

-• Worship
+- Worship

 Department of Theatre